Thermometer: Registering

 Traditional thermometers were all non-registering thermometers.
 That is, the thermometer did not hold the temperature reading after it was moved to a place with a different temperature.
 Determining the temperature of a pot of hot liquid required the user to leave the thermometer in the hot liquid until after reading it.
 If the non-registering thermometer was removed from the hot liquid, then the temperature indicated on the thermometer would immediately begin changing to reflect the temperature of its new conditions (in this case, the air temperature).
 Registering thermometers are designed to hold the temperature indefinitely, so that the thermometer can be removed and read at a later time or in a more convenient place.
-Mechanical registering thermometers hold either the highest or lowest temperature recorded until manually re-set, e.g., by shaking down a mercury-in-glass thermometer, or until an even more extreme temperature is experienced.
-Electronic registering thermometers may be designed to remember the highest or lowest temperature, or to remember whatever temperature was present at a specified point in time.
+Mechanical registering thermometers are designed to hold the highest or lowest temperature reached until they are manually reset, such as by shaking down a mercury-in-glass thermometer, or until an even more extreme temperature occurs.
+Electronic registering thermometers can be programmed either to store the highest or lowest temperature reached, or to record the temperature at a specific point in time.

 Thermometers increasingly use electronic means to provide a digital display or input to a computer.